Example Use Case

 data from the devices it manages and passes that data into the rest of EdgeX.

-As of the Ireland release, a device service will, by default, publish data into a message bus which can be subscribed to by core data and/or application services.
+A device service will, by default, publish data into a message bus which can be subscribed to by core data and/or application services.
 You'll learn more about these later in this walkthrough.
 Alternately, a device service can send data directly to core data.

 In this case, the device service would be collecting the count of humans and dogs that the camera sees.
 The device service also serves to translate the request for actuation from EdgeX and the rest of the world into protocol requests that the physical device would understand.
 So in this example, the device service would take requests to set the duration between snapshots and to set the scan depth and translate those requests into protocol commands that the camera understood.

 Exactly how this camera physically connects to the host machine running EdgeX and how the device service works under the covers to communicate with the camera Device is immaterial for the point of this demonstration.